aceto/aceto/README.md

 - `T`: Set the global timestamp to now.
 It is initialized to the time of script start.
 - `t`: Push the difference between now and the global timestamp.
+- `C`: Pop a value and push a boolean: Whether the value is contained in the current stack.
+- `l`: Push the length of the current stack.